goliatone/docker-mongo-backup/README.md

 - MONGO_HOST=mongo (name of your MongoDB service)
 - CRON_SCHEDULE=0 2 * * * (Daily)
 - CRON_CLEANUP=0 5 1 * * (Recurrent, first day the month)

+Optionally, if you want to save the dump using S3, set the following variables:

+- S3_BUCKET
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 ### Manually triggering a backup